jdefez/ngx-model/readme.md

 # ngx-models

-## Builds Models class and Models relations from json data.
+Why did I do that ... because angular does not ship with a model object.
+Because dealing with API data has to be reliable and flexible.
+And because a model object is a key feature in oop ...

+## So ...
-The aim is to transform json data into classes (Models) that reflect the original structure of a given api.
-Edit the data and send them back to the api.
+The aim is to transform json data into classes (models) reflecting the original structure of a given api.
+From there we will edit the data and send them back to the api.

-Suppose the json is like this:
+Let’s say the api returns json data shapped like this:

 ```json
 {